stoimenovaj/ttmks/README.md

 `Table Tennis Macedonia (ttmk)` is a web app that stores & displays results, statistics, ranking lists for tournaments, matches, players, etc. for the table tennis community in Macedonia.
-This project was developed as part of an assignment for the course 'Databases' at FCSE - Skopje (2019/20) which covers topics from `Relational Databases`, under the mentorship of prof. Vangel Ajanovski ([website](https://ajanovski.info/)).
+This project was developed as part of an assignment for the course 'Databases' at FCSE - Skopje (2019/20) which covers topics related to `Relational Databases`, under the mentorship of prof. Vangel Ajanovski ([website](https://ajanovski.info/)).

 The project consists of three parts: `database` (PostgreSQL), `RESTfull web service` (Spring) and `web client` (React).
 Each part is contained in a separate folder: `database/`, `web/`, `front-end/`, respectively.